Sunhaloo/dotfiles-xorg/README.md

 ---

 >[!NOTE]
->If you have any problems or some improvement that you can make the make the script better.
+>If you have any problems or some improvement that you can make for the installation script or overall.
 >Please, Please feel free to contact me using these contacts below $\downarrow$:
 >
 >- **Instagram**: https://www.instagram.com/s.sunhaloo